whitwong/pwa-practice/README.md

 # pwa-practice
 PWA Tutorial by The Net Ninja on Youtube: https://www.youtube.com/channel/UCW5YeuERMmlnqo4oq8vwUpg

+View the app on your phone here: [https://food-ninja-pwa-8a762.firebaseapp.com/](https://food-ninja-pwa-8a762.firebaseapp.com/)
 ---

 This README is a container for the notes I'm keeping while going through the video tutorials.